I just need to get as far away from him as possible, I thought. I can't get attached. Not in that way.

 "Where are we going?"
 I asked as he took my hand again.
 He tapped his nose and we skipped off down the road again.

-When we finally arrived I was panting for breath and leaning against Jack for support, feeling my heart slow down to its normal rate again.
+When we finally arrived I was panting for breath and leaning against Jack for support, my heart racing and my legs screaming about the unexpected exercise.
 We were stood at the end of a little road well away from the town centre, practically buried in the woods, in front of an intricate wrought iron gate set into a high stone wall.

 "Here we are," said Jack, gesturing to the gate with a flourish.